terryyin/rubygem_digger/notebook/Paper.md

 codebase.
 IEEE defines it as “the ease with which a software system or component can be modified to correct faults, improve the performance or other attributes, or adapt to a changed environment” (IEEE, 1990).
-Here we will try to define maintainable software from the result of the development activity's perspective.
+Here we will try to define maintainable software from the perspective of the development activity.
 Let's consider a software component in a maintained state at a certain point of time *T*.
 If this component continues to be actively maintained to correct faults, improve the performance or other attributes, for a subsequent period